Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 N

-.
-This determines the absolute physical length scale of the
+absolute physical length scale of the discrete vacuum, which we subsequently validate against

 2. The Holographic Entanglement Map

-The Stitch operator on the 2D hexagonal boundary acts as a maximally entangled Bell
+tion and bulk spatial area.
+The Stitch operator acts on the 2D hexagonal boundary as a

 cut